Cart 0

 Structure thickness: a key criterion

-• Thickness less than 1 mm:
+• Thickness below 1 mm:

-• Too fragile for daily use.
+• Too fragile for everyday wear.

 • Between 1 mm and 1.5 mm:

-• Suitable for clean designs without precious stones.
+• Suitable for clean designs without gemstones.

 • More than 1.5 mm: